Baldev8910/Ranked-Habit-Tracker/README.md

 ## Quick Start

-1. Install the plugin and enable it
+1. Install the plugin (the entire repository that includes the "assets") and enable it
 2. Open Settings → Ranked Habit Tracker
 3. Disable all default habits (or keep ones you want)
 4. Click "Add Custom Habit" for each habit you track